-The Beacon Award Champion concept recognizes groups or agencies that wish to support and encourage the activities of cities and counties participating in the Beacon Award program or considering participation.
-Since participation in the Beacon Award program is limited to cities and counties, the concept of the Beacon Award Champion provides opportunities to recognize the efforts of other groups, such as councils of government, special districts or foundations, that provide sustained assistance to current and future Beacon Award program participants.
+The Beacon Program Champion concept recognizes groups or agencies that wish to support and encourage the activities of cities and counties participating in the Beacon Program or considering participation.
+Since participation in the Beacon Program is limited to cities and counties, the concept of the Beacon Program Champion provides opportunities to recognize the efforts of other groups, such as councils of government, special districts or foundations, that provide sustained assistance to current and future Beacon Program participants.

 Coachella Valley Association of Governments (CVAG) is the regional planning agency coordinating government services in the Coachella Valley.
 By providing solutions to the common issues of the local governments and tribes that are its members, CVAG promotes a better quality of life and balanced growth for residents of Central and Eastern Riverside County.

-CVAG members participating in the Beacon Award include:
+CVAG members participating in the Beacon Award Program include:

 The Energy Coalition is an innovative California-based non-profit 501(c)3 organization of energy architects.The energy architects at The Energy Coalition develop and implement energy blueprints – the plans and strategies that integrate these practices and help schools, businesses, or government communities manage energy resources.
 An energy blueprint is unique to specific needs and may take the form of:

 San Bernardino Associated Governments (SANBAG) is the council of governments and transportation planning agency for San Bernardino County.
 SANBAG is responsible for cooperative regional planning and furthering an efficient multi-modal transportation system countywide.
 SANBAG serves the 1.9 million residents of San Bernardino County.